General Safety Guidance

 The New York State Departments of Health, Labor and Agriculture and Markets released today revised farm and farmworker guidance documents for COVID-19 prevention and response, in addition to a farm operator checklist to help maintain a healthy workforce.
 New York Farm Bureau has been working to obtain the release of these documents over the recent weeks.

-Links to the documents in English are below, we expect to see similar versions in Spanish in the near future.
+Links to the documents in English are below,

 Communicating Basic Hygiene to Farm Employees